Desertification: Natural variations

+Scientists have further studied critical regions, confirming that human activities and soil health join meteorological factors as main contributors towards desertification.
+In the Mu Us Desert, soil health makes up 37% of desertification events while meteorological and human activities work to counteract this phenomenon by 46% and 17%, respectively.
+Inner Mongolia desertification is characterized by 24% meteorological contributions and 34.7% soil benefits throughout this environment.
+Shaanxi is a counterexample in which meteorological factors work against desertification and soil exacerbates it, demonstrating the various influences of natural factors throughout regions.

+Climate change

+Research into desertification is complex, and there is no single metric which can define all aspects.
+However, more intense climate change is still expected to increase the current extent of drylands on the Earth's continents: from 38% in late 20th century to 50% or 56% by the end of the century, under the "moderate" and high-warming Representative Concentration Pathways 4.5 and 8.5.
+Most of the expansion will be seen over regions such as "southwest North America, the northern fringe of Africa, southern Africa, and Australia".

+Drylands cover 41% of the earth's land surface and include 45% of the world's agricultural land.
+These regions are among the most vulnerable ecosystems to anthropogenic climate and land use change and are under threat of desertification.
+An observation-based attribution study of desertification was carried out in 2020 which accounted for climate change, climate variability, CO2 fertilization as well as both the gradual and rapid ecosystem changes caused by land use.
+The study found that, between 1982 and 2015, 6% of the world's drylands underwent desertification driven by unsustainable land use practices compounded by anthropogenic climate change.
+Despite an average global greening, anthropogenic climate change has degraded 12.6% (5.43 million km2) of drylands, contributing to desertification and affecting 213 million people, 93% of who live in developing economies.

 Effects

 Sand and dust storms

 There has been a 25% increase in global annual dust emissions between the late nineteenth century to present day.
 The increase of desertification has also increased the amount of loose sand and dust that the wind can pick up ultimately resulting in a storm.
-For example, dust storms in the Middle East “are becoming more frequent and intense in recent years” because “long-term reductions in rainfall promot[ing] lower soil moisture and vegetative cover”.
+For example, dust storms in the Middle East "are becoming more frequent and intense in recent years" because "long-term reductions in rainfall [cause] lower soil moisture and vegetative cover".

 Dust storms can contribute to certain respiratory disorders such as pneumonia, skin irritations, asthma and many more.
 They can pollute open water, reduce the effectiveness of clean energy efforts, and halt most forms of transportation.

 Dust and sand storms can have a negative effect on the climate which can make desertification worse.
 Dust particles in the air scatter incoming radiation from the sun (Hassan, 2012).
 The dust can provide momentary coverage for the ground temperature but the atmospheric temperature will increase.
 This can disform and shorten the life time of clouds which can result in less rainfall.